1. Getting started

 Fees are negotiated story by story.
-Digital pieces are paid a flat fee and print pieces are paid by the word.
+Digital and print pieces are paid by the word.

 You will be paid only for the words you have been assigned, unless a revised word length has been agreed upon with your handling editor.
 We pay within 30 days of receipt of an invoice.
 You should submit your invoice with the first draft of your assigned story.

 Your invoice can be emailed to us, and should contain the following information: Your name; your mailing address; the date of your invoice; the assignment completed; whether it’s an online or print piece; the month or issue in which it will be published; the amount owed.

 11. Dos and don’ts